hyphop/miZy-uboot/README.md

 needed re/install SPI flash to 4M or 8M or 16M bytes if u need  full load linux from spi-flash.
 For example we have tested on W25q128 spi flash, and this worked well!

-## Get Source, Prepare & Build - need only 10-30 sec for build uboot
+## Get Source, Prepare, Build & Clear - need only 10-30 sec for build uboot

     cd /tmp
     mkdir zero_builder